husonlab/diamer1/README.md

   * B: aspartic acid or asparagine: together with D and N
   * J: leucine or isoleucine: together with L and I
   * Z: glutamic acid or glutamine: together with E and Q
-  * O: pyrrolysine: together with lysine
+  * O: pyrrolysine: together with lysine K

 # alternative reduced alphabet
 1. L